 Lifetime changes in plant investment patterns

-Although RA, a ratio, is ostensibly independent of the size of the surplus energy pool being divided into reproductive versus vegetative investment, the growth-vegetation trade-off that specifies how surplus energy is divided will most certainly be influenced by energy availability, as shown in many of the optimal energy models (Iwasa & Cohen 1989; Reekie, Budge & Baltzer 2002; Katsukawa, Katsukawa & Matsuda 2002).
-Determining changes in NPP and surplus energy with shifts in plant size is therefore part of understanding observed RA schedules.

 To first order, gross primary production (GPP) and net primary production (NPP) increase with plant size, since larger plants have a greater leaf area.
 Tissue replacement costs (maintenance costs) must then be paid from the pool of NPP to yield surplus energy.
 While GPP, NPP, and surplus energy all increase exponentially in young plants, increasing maintenance costs and a medley of changes in plant allometry and physiological traits complicate the relationship between plant size and energy production as plants grow.
 In particular, the surplus energy pool may increase from young to mid-sized individuals, but then decline from mid-aged to older individuals.
 This pattern will be influenced by various characteristics observed in older and taller plants, including declining leaf area (Ryan, Binkley & Fownes 1997; Kashian, Turner & Romme 2005; Nock, Caspersen & Thomas 2008) (Bond-Lamberty et al. 2002, Leuschner et al. 2006), decreasing photosynthetic capacity (Ryan et al. 1997; Day, Greenwood & White 2001; Niinemets 2002; Thomas 2010), increasing hydraulic limitations (###), crown abrasion (Ryan et al. 1997), and declining nutrient supply (###).
 These changes lead to the well-established observation that GPP asymptotes as plants reach middle age and declines in older stands (Gower, McMurtrie & Murty 1996; Ryan et al. 1997; Drake et al. 2011; Tang et al. 2014).
 Empirical evidence suggests respiration shifts in tandem with GPP, leading to a proportional decline in NPP (Gower et al. 1996; Ryan et al. 1997; Tang et al. 2014).
 Surplus energy will in turn asymptote, or perhaps even decline as maintenance costs continue to rise while GPP does not.
-Indeed, several of the variables listed above will result in lower photosynthase production for a given leaf area, thereby increasing the proportion of NPP being spent on tissue replacement costs, in turn leading to relative declines in surplus energy.
+Indeed, several of the variables listed above will result in lower photosynthesis production for a given leaf area, thereby increasing the proportion of NPP being spent on tissue replacement costs, in turn leading to relative declines in surplus energy.

 It follows that as a plant grows and ages, the initial investment in reproduction for earlier-maturing plants will occur at a time when there is high rate of vegetative production…